When to Use Quotation Marks ("") | Rules & Examples

 Single vs. double quotation marks

 There are two types of quotation marks: ‘single’ and “double.”
-Which one to choose generally depends on whether you are using American or British English.
+Which one to choose generally depends on whether you are using US or UK English.
 The US convention is to use double quotation marks, while the UK convention is usually to use single quotation marks.

 Double quotation marks can also be acceptable in UK English, provided you are consistent throughout the text.
 APA Style requires double quotations.